ambianic/ambianic-blog/_posts/2021-03-27-ambianic-roadmap-2021.md

 - [X] Over-the-air updates.
 Automatically deployed by our CI/CD system with each release.
 - [X] Installable UI app for mobile and desktop at [ui.ambianic.ai](https://ui.ambianic.ai/)
 - [X] [Instant notifications](https://docs.ambianic.ai/users/configure/#notification-settings): email, SMS, Slack.
-- [X] We have also grown as a 🌎 community.
-There are over 700 👨‍👩‍👧‍👦 members of our public Slack channel.

 We have also grown as a 🌎 community.
 There are over 700 👨‍👩‍👧‍👦 members of our [public Slack channel](https://ambianicai.slack.com/join/shared_invite/zt-eosk4tv5-~GR3Sm7ccGbv1R7IEpk7OQ#/).